alfredbaudisch/GodotShaderCollection/README.md

 # Godot Object Space Dissolve Shader

 Godot Shader that dissolves the object with respect to Object Space.
-Even if the object is transformed in world/global space (moved around and rotated), the dissolve position and offset is preserved.
+Even if the object is transformed in world/global space (moved around and rotated), the dissolve position and offset are preserved.

 ## Godot 3